What is Your Value Proposition and How Do You Present it?

 Also once you determined the value you propose make sure the proposition gets fulfilled.
 Also probably you need to segment your visitors.

 You need to separate them into two or more audiences first before proposing your value.
-Last but not least you have to keep the promise you give.

 Thus it does not make sense to sell “the best pizza” or publish “the ultimate guide” because you will never completely satisfy everybody.